xrchz/rocketarb/README.md

 If you have used `rocketarb` before and want to upgrade to the latest version, you can simply `git pull` your clone of this repo.

+### Docker mode

+Alternatively, if you have Docker installed, you can run rocketarb with no extra dependencies.

+1. Try almost creating the minipool the normal way with the Rocketpool smartnode (>= 1.7.0).
+Stop before the final `ARE YOU SURE...` prompt and cancel it.
+2. Clone this repo (`git clone https://github.com/xrchz/rocketarb`), and `cd rocketarb`.
+3. Run `./scripts/rocketarb-docker.sh`.
+It should be fine with no arguments.
+   - Pass the `--help` to see more options if something goes wrong.
+   - A typical flow might involve, first: `./scripts/rocketarb-docker.sh --dry-run`
+   - Then if that succeeds without any reverts: `./scripts/rocketarb-docker.sh --resume-deposit`

 ## What does it do?
 - Ask the smartnode to create a minipool deposit transaction from your node